-This trip report is from the 15–24 November Sunbird tour of Oman – you can find more details, including how to book onto the next tour, here.
+This trip report is from the 15–24 November 2018 Sunbird tour to Oman – you can find more details, including how to book onto the next tour, here.

 Half of the group assembled at Muscat airport, fresh off the red-eye from London.
 We met the other half of the group at Seeb on the outskirts of Muscat before continuing west to our first stop, Ras Al Suwadi.
 Here we got to grips with some some of Oman’s commoner coastal birds, such as Western Reef Egret, Heuglin’s, Steppe, Sooty and Slender-billed Gull, Greater and Lesser Crested Tern and Greater Sand Plover, plus a bonus Arctic Skua.
 On land, species included Desert Wheatear, White-eared Bulbul, and a fine male Eastern Black Redstart.
 We reached the hotel late afternoon and finished the day with some birding around the grounds: Red-wattled Lapwing, Shining Sunbird, Laughing Dove, and an unexpected Striolated Bunting were all added to the list, as well as taking a look at some of the pale huffufae House Sparrows (split by some authorities into the Indian Sparrow group).